dart-lang/language/working/1426-extension-types/feature-specification-views.md

   v.isThree; // OK, from view.
   v.foo(); // OK, from extension 1.
   v.bar(); // OK, from extension 1.
-  v.baz; // Compile-time error, no such member.
+  v.baz = 'Hello'; // Compile-time error, no such member.
 }
 ```